 Often called “The Roof of Africa”, Ethiopia is one of the continent’s top birding destinations.

-Our April 2015 trip recorded 500 bird species including all of Ethiopia's endemics, including Prince Ruspoli's Turaco and Spot-breasted Lapwing, plus spectacular mammals such as Ethiopian Wolf and Gelada Baboon.
+Our trips have been recording 500 or more bird species including all of Ethiopia's endemics, including Prince Ruspoli's Turaco and Spot-breasted Lapwing, plus spectacular mammals such as Ethiopian Wolf and Gelada Baboon.